omarirfa/nestjs-test/Readme.md

 For the objectives, I was not able to complete I have the basic idea to do them but due to the time constraint I could not implement the required function.
 I can explain in more in detail once we talk.

+You can find the relevant files in nestjs-test/src/products .
 I hope you are doing well and have a wonderful day!

 ### Objectives
 - Create a new bank account for a customer, with an initial deposit amount.
 A single customer may have multiple bank accounts.
 (Done)